Introduction to Data driven marketing strategy –

 Big data is a combined effort of technology, marketing and advertising teams with prominence in some parts of the effort to technology as the process of capturing, storing, structuring and presenting reports are in the technological realm.
 However, as in an x-ray, CT Scan or ECG in the field of medicine, technology does only half the job, the task of inferring something from the data and putting it to good use in the market is ultimately the marketer’s job.
 If the product or service fails or customer satisfaction levels dip, marketers are at the receiving end and not the Big Data.
 It is not just enough to implement new technologies and processes but also make an assessment of its impact on the top line and bottom line of the company.

-Despite the tall talk about big data driven marketing strategy, there could still be companies that are not comfortable with the technology and its new processes.
+Despite the tall talk about big data drove marketing strategy, there could still be companies that are not comfortable with the technology and its new processes.
 An Adobe Digital Roadblock study found that nearly two-thirds of marketers are comfortable with the new technologies if they become mainstream.
 It means that some companies are waiting for others to join the bandwagon before adopting such innovative or riskier approaches.
 There are those who believe the early adoption phase is over and those unwilling to try it out could be missing out on building new relationships with customers, adding incremental revenue and several other advantages.

-The conclusion of Data driven marketing trends
+The conclusion of Data-driven marketing trends

-The potential of Data driven marketing strategy is indeed huge but strategies vary across the industry.
 In the fashion industry, it could be the creation of a ‘wow’ factor in terms of a really trendy product made available, in some cases the focus would be on repeat purchases.

 With product life cycles becoming shorter and shorter such as in mobiles, watches and laptops for 2-3 years, the importance of Data driven marketing strategy need not be over-emphasised.
 It is already helping companies connect better with customers and provide a wholesome experience, especially in the travel and tourism industry.